IanMulvany/datasette-testing-bmj-articles/bmj_article_datasette_test.md

 In this notebook I'm going to:

-- get some data about 100 BMJ artilces using the crossref API
+- get some data about 100 BMJ articles using the crossref API
 - take a selection of the metadata from those articles
 - install Datasette locally
-- use sqlite_utils to create a local sqlite databse
+- use sqlite_utils to create a local sqlite database
 - use datasette running locally to explore and interact with this data
 - export to CSV from my local instance
 - upload this CSV to an online instance of Datasette running on Glitch
-- configre the Glitch instance to enable full text search on some of the fields
+- configure the Glitch instance to enable full text search on some of the fields

-The final output can be seen running at  [https://watery-alder-carpenter.glitch.me/data/article]().
+The final output can be seen running at  [https://watery-alder-carpenter.glitch.me/data/article](https://watery-alder-carpenter.glitch.me/data/article).

 Overall it went really well, and I'm excited about Datasette.

-You can grab a copy of this notebook from [https://github.com/IanMulvany/datasette-testing-bmj-articles]().
+You can grab a copy of this notebook from [https://github.com/IanMulvany/datasette-testing-bmj-articles](https://github.com/IanMulvany/datasette-testing-bmj-articles).

 # Getting some BMJ article data via the CrossRef API.